kailasnv/songx-music-player/README.md

 A Music Player App made using Flutter.

 ## Getting Started
-This is a simple Music App made using pure Flutter.
-We can play any music files which is downloaded in our mobile device.
+This is a simple Music App made using pure Flutter, which allows users to play music from internal storage of their Mobile device.
+Users can list all songs from local storage, and it has majority of the functionalities of an offline music player such as Play/Pause,skip-next & skip-previous.
 Also we can add songs to Favorite playlist and also remove from it.
 It have features like LightMode and DarkMode , also i have implimented Hive local database to store some data like - all favorite songs id & ThemeMode(dark/light) data.
+State management done with Bloc and Provider.

 #### Dependencies & Packages used